python-can-define-radio/python-course/classroom_activities/ex_2_print_and_inputs.md

 ## Try this.
 print("This thing inside quotes is called a \"string\".
 If you want to put quotes inside, this is how.")

 ## 2c
 ## Try this.
 print("You have now seen two escape sequences: \n for newline, and \" for a quotation mark.
 Another useful sequence is two backslashes, which is used to type a single backslash.") print("Example:  \\  will only display one backslash.")

+## 2d
+## Try this.
+print("""If you put three quote marks, you can easily enter a multi-line string.""")
 ```

 ### Using Variables